-You wear the device for a single night, then you send it back in the next day.
-Your study is hand scored by a registered sleep technician and ultimately read and interpreted by your doctor.
-You’ll then be notified to schedule a follow up telemedicine visit, all through the Ognomy app, to review the results with your doctor.
+You wear the device for a single night, then you send it back the next day.
+Your study is hand scored by a registered sleep technician and read and interpreted by your doctor.
+You’ll then be notified to schedule a follow-up telemedicine visit, all through the Ognomy app, to review the results with your doctor.

 This home test is usually much more convenient, comfortable, and less expensive than an in-lab sleep study.
 However, sometimes the HAT is unreliable and an in-lab study might be necessary.
 The doctors at Ognomy work closely with in-lab sleep centers and will recommend a study in the center if necessary.

 Snoring is harmless, what’s the big deal?

 Do you often feel drowsy the next day even though you think you got enough sleep?